Misterio77/website/_src/index.md

 title: About me
 ---

 Hey 👋, my name is Gabriel.
-I'm a brazillian programmer, designer, and activist.
+I'm a brazilian programmer, designer, and activist.
 Welcome to my little cozy web corner!

 ## Interests